 Algebra II (Honors)

 This course is designed to build on algebraic and geometric concepts.
-It develops advanced algebra skills such as systems of equations, advanced polynomials, imaginary and complex numbers, quadratics, conics and concepts and includes the study of trigonometric functions.
+It develops advanced algebra skills such as systems of equations, advanced polynomials, imaginary and complex numbers, quadratics, conics and concepts.
 It also introduces matrices and their properties, transformations and sequences.
 Intensive work with the graphing calculators is included.
 The topics in this course are important for students’ success on the ACT and other college mathematics entrance exams.

 This course provides a general overview of mathematics and seeks to reinforce concepts learned in Algebra I, Geometry/Trig, and Algebra II.
 Emphasis is placed on preparing students for the ACT math test and insuring readiness for college mathematics.